tldr-pages/tldr/pages/linux/pacman-sync.md

 `pacman --sync --refresh --sysupgrade --ignore {{package_name}}`

-- Remove not installed packages and unused repositories from the cache (use `-cc` to clean all packages):
+- Remove not installed packages and unused repositories from the cache (use two `--clean` flags to clean all packages):

 `pacman --sync --clean`